 The trail around the lake is paved and level and creates a nice, accessible 1.1 mile loop.
 Birds are easily viewed from the wide walkway, but you can also access a wooden plank pier to venture closer to the small island that houses Black-crowned Night-herons.

 The boardwalk itself is accessible, but access to the boardwalk can be a challenge if there has been rain recently.
 The field prior to getting onto the boardwalk can be muddy and a challenge for those in wheelchairs.
 We rate this site as somewhat accessible due to the packed walkway.
 The excellent boardwalk is easy to manage, but make sure that the area has not had any rain recently, as there are 100 feet of grassy field before the path starts and another 200 feet of hard-packed dirt trail before the boardwalk begins.
 During dry conditions, this shouldn't be an issue.
-There is a lip of about 2 inches at the beginning of the boardwalk that can be a challenge for those in wheelchairs to manage alone.
+There is a lip of about 1 inch at the beginning of the boardwalk that can be a challenge for those in wheelchairs to manage alone.
 Once on the boardwalk, the remainder of the trail is very accessible and easy to utilize.
 There are accessible restrooms at the site as well.
 Parking can be challenging, as there are no accessible parking spaces and it is shoulder of the road parking only.

 This park offers good views of Demopolis Lake and lots of paved parking.
 There are opportunities for accessible birding here.
 It may be difficult to access the areas of the park not directly adjacent to the road and parking areas.
 Several sections of the road are wide and much of the park has very light traffic.
 Several trails offer easy walking with frequent spots to stop and rest.